 We are not going to let this happen without a fight, but we need your support.
 Legal bills are expensive and the developers we’re dealing with seem like they would rather spend money on lawyers than on well designed developments that increase the richness of the neighborhoods we love.

 Please consider getting involved and also donating.
 We are *not* a NIMBY organization.
 We believe in progress and want to welcome greater density to our city and to our neighborhood.
-But we cannot sacrifice liveability on the altar of developer profits.
+But we cannot sacrifice livability on the altar of developer profits.

-Safety and Livability Impacts of Proposed Project:
+Safety and Livability Impacts of Proposed Projects: